Points and Awards

 To advance from State Amateur to Pro, you must earn at least five more M-U Points within a three-year period.
 Once achieved, your status changes to Pro starting the next September.

-District Amateurs and State Amateurs may play in any FSA Amateur tournament and in any FSA Pro tournament except the annual Florida Masters, the Pro Tournament of Champions (see below) or a District Pro tournament that has a concurrent Amateur tournament at the same location.
-Pro players may only play in FSA tournaments that are designated for Pros, not in any Amateur tournaments.
+District Amateurs and State Amateurs may play in any FSA tournament except for: the annual Florida Masters; the Pro Tournament of Champions (see below); an Area Pro or District Pro tournament that has a concurrent Amateur tournament at the same location.
+Pro players may only play in FSA tournaments that are designated for Pros (Area Pro, District Pro, State Open), not in any Amateur tournaments.

 You can opt to have your Pro status knocked down to State Amateur, or your State Amateur status knocked down to District Amateur.
 To do so, you need to play in at least two of the FSA State Open tournaments during one season and not place in any of the four top spots in the Main bracket, and then make application to your District stating your reasons (usually medical).
 The change in status will not take effect until the following September.
 Playing any District tournament after changing from Pro down will automatically revert your status to Pro.